 What do I need to do to support my child and the school, and how will I be involved?

 The SENCo will ensure that everything is in place to support your child, and will let you know what you need to do.
-Where a pupil has outside agencies involved and has specific difficulties, you will meet with the SENCo, class teacher and professionals regularly, every term (three times a year) where possible to keep you informed and to make any decisions necessary.
+Where a pupil has outside agencies involved and has specific difficulties, you will meet with the SENCo, class teacher and professionals regularly to keep you informed and to make any decisions necessary.
 Where a pupil does not have any outside agencies involved, you will meet with class teachers each term at Parent Consultations to discuss your child's progress.

 You can help your child by supporting them with the targets on their Individual Education Plan (IEP).
 (See Individual Education Plan)